NicholaiStaalung/Mindy/README.md

 ### 1st step
 Organize a (n x m) numpy array of explanatory variables as input data (vertical rows and horizontal columns) and a (n x 1) numpy array as response variable with output data.

-If outout varaiables are not binary, add the OVR module, for One Vs Rest.
+If output variables are not binary, add the OVR module, for One Vs Rest.

 Example with binary output variable
 ```